HTC vs. Spectrum

 Bottom line

 Horry Telephone Cooperative (HTC) is a fiber and cable internet provider in South Carolina covering Horry, Georgetown, and Marion counties.
-It doesn’t have Spectrum’s vast, nationwide network, but it excels in customer support and straightforward pricing.
-Both of HTC’s internet services offer plans with speeds up to a gigabit.
+It doesn’t have Spectrum’s vast, nationwide network, but it excels in straightforward pricing.

 Spectrum is one of the largest cable internet providers in the US, so it’s a great option if you can’t get HTC’s internet service.
-Spectrum doesn’t have the symmetrical speeds of HTC’s fiber, but you get tons of options, ranging from gigabit speeds and free cable modems to introductory discounted pricing.
+Spectrum has some fiber-to-the-home internet, too, but it’s not as widely available as Spectrum’s cable internet.

 Current internet deals